 Websites don’t build themselves.
 In fact, it takes a hidden army of designers and developers to create a website.
 While you can use so-called ‘template builders’, having your website custom design will allow for much better user experience.
 Plus, the site will be personalise to your business and your customers.
 But when it comes to creating a new website, knowing whether to consult a website designer or developer can be confusing.
 Here is everything you need to know on what the difference is between a web designer and a web developer to tell you more.

 First impressions count for a lot when it comes to the design of your website.
 The role of a web designer is to come up with the best visual solution for your website in terms of layout, colours, and typography.
 This is what’s known as the user interface (UI).
-A web designer will ensure the UI ties in with the company’s brand and the purpose of the website.
+A web designer or perhaps an UI designer will ensure the UI ties in with the company’s brand and the purpose of the website.
 As an example, a healthcare website would have graphical elements that represented trust and safety.
-A web designer would most likely use green/blue colours as these colours are often associate with healthcare.
+A web designer would most likely use green/blue colours as these colours are often associated with healthcare.

 Web designers think a lot about the user’s journey through the site and will look to arrange the information logically.
 In essence, great web design is about viewing the right content at the right time.
 This contributes to what is known as user experience (UX), which considers how easy it is for your website visitors to access everything they need from your website.
 As well as the layout on each individual page, a web designer will also arrange toolbars and other search functions logically so that the user can easily navigate the website.